Study of the IC 443 region with the HAWC observatory: Conclusions

 The new observations from HAWC in the region of IC 443 reinforce the importance of continuing to study this supernova remnant.
 The question of whether IC 443 is a PeVatron remains open.
 As discussed, if protons are indeed accelerated to PeV energies within this remnant, they could produce a significant gamma-ray contribution above 20 TeV, supporting the possibility of IC 443 as a PeVatron candidate.
 HAWC observations estimate the maximum proton energy to be above the theoretical minimum of 65 TeV, with no evidence of a cutoff in the gamma-ray spectrum, suggesting that further observations are essential to explore the potential for acceleration to PeV energies.

+No significant emission was detected from G189.6+03.3.
+The 95\% confidence level HAWC upper limits show that the flux of this source must fall quickly above 1 TeV.

 While HAWC has also now detected an extended source in the region, which we called HAWC J0615+2213, with a centroid near the pulsar B0611+22, initial analyses indicate that cosmic-ray interactions with nearby gas cannot fully account for this emission.
-Estimates in Sect.~\ref{sec:discussion}, provide evidence that this extended source may represent a new TeV halo, whose detailed study will be the focus of a future publication.
+Estimates in Sect.~\ref{sec:discussion}, provide evidence that this extended source may represent a new TeV halo, although the scenario of unresolved sources needs to also be tested.
 Observations from LHAASO could help confirm this new source.
 Future experiments like SWGO could enhance the detection of additional halos in regions beyond HAWC’s current reach.